Biloxi Premises Liability Lawyer

 If you or a loved one was injured while on another person’s or company’s property, you might benefit from speaking with a Biloxi premises liability lawyer.
 While liability laws are quite complex and vary on a case-by-case basis, you might be able to pursue compensation against a negligent landowner.
 If successful, you have a right to recover lost wages, medical expenses, and other damages.

 Navigating the claims system is often complex and overwhelming, especially for underprepared or underrepresented claimants.
 A tenacious personal injury attorney could help with each step.

-The Legal Categories of Visitors in Biloxi
+What are the Categories of Visitors in Biloxi?

 In any premises liability case, one of the most important elements that will be considered is the reason why a potential plaintiff was on a defendant’s property.
 The legal category of a visitor will determine how (or if) a claim is pursued.
 These categories include an invitee, a licensee, and a trespasser, which could be explained in-depth by a lawyer with knowledge of the premises liability laws in Biloxi.

 An invitee enters the property with an implied or express invitation of the owner (or occupant) for the benefit of both parties, such as a hotel guest at a casino.
 Property owners owe the highest duty of care to invitees.
 Essentially, a property owner must ensure that the land is reasonably safe and must warn invitees if any hidden danger exists.

 A licensee enters the property for their own purposes and has a license or the implied permission of the property owner.
 Therefore, the landowner owes the licensee a duty to refrain from purposefully injuring them, as well as to keep their land safe to inhabit.
 Social guests fall under this category.